alexsavio/alexsavio.github.io/content/first_principles_data_engineering.md

 ### Make lineage and freshness first-class

 Since data without known provenance is unreliable, lineage tracking isn't a nice-to-have dashboard.
 It's part of the data itself.
 Every record carries (or can be traced to) its origin, the transformations applied, and when it last reflected reality.

+[OpenLineage](https://openlineage.io/) is the emerging standard here, and it's worth adopting for the same reason OpenTelemetry won in observability: vendor-neutral metadata that any tool can emit and any tool can consume.
+Lineage captured in a proprietary format is lineage you'll lose when you change vendors.
+Lineage captured in an open standard travels with your data.

 ## The Tooling Is Catching Up